 Keep up to date with news from Cambridge and its schools around the world.

 This syllabus is graded from 9 to 1 but is otherwise the same as Cambridge IGCSE Computer Science (0478).
-You will find past papers and other resources on the web page for Cambridge IGCSE Computer Science (0478) these may be useful for teaching Cambridge IGCSE (9-1) Computer Science (0984).
+You will find additional past papers and other resources on the web page for Cambridge IGCSE Computer Science (0478); these may be useful for teaching Cambridge IGCSE (9-1) Computer Science (0984).